Maktel/maktel.github.io/_posts/2016-04-03-fixing-slow-paintevent.md

 }
 ```

 * **remove scaling and just resize image**.
 Probably the best of all, since even after my fix, high zooms don't feel instantaneous like low ones.
-It should benefit especially when working with gradients, when the image is redrawn often.
+It should be the most beneficial especially when working with gradients, when the image is redrawn often.
 * **separate slider from drawing functionality** (not sure about that one; may still require other changes)